OpenTermsArchive/contrib-versions/Grammarly/Terms of Service.md

-Grammarly’s new Terms of Service will be effective on May 25, 2018Terms of Service and License AgreementLast updated on January 11, 2018
+Terms of Service and License AgreementEffective as of May 25, 2018

-Grammarly, Inc., a Delaware corporation (together with its subsidiaries and other affiliates, “Grammarly”), owns and/or operates the web pages available at www.Grammarly.com and all sub-domains thereof (collectively, the “Site”).
-Access to and use of the software (“Software”) and services (“Services”) available on or through the Site (including, without limitation, Grammar Checker, Plagiarism Checker, Writing Handbook, Grammar Genie, Answers and Proofit) or otherwise provided by Grammarly (including, without limitation, any mobile applications), as well as any future Software or Services provided by Grammarly are governed by this Terms of Service and License Agreement (this “Agreement”).
+Together with its subsidiaries and other affiliates, Grammarly, Inc., a Delaware corporation (“Grammarly”), makes available the “Site” (websites including, without limitation, www.grammarly.com and all sub-domains), “Software” (software and mobile applications), and “Services” (including, without limitation, writing feedback suggestions and/or corrections, plagiarism detection, and human proofreading services) to help people communicate more effectively.
+Access to and use of Grammarly’s existing Site, Software and Services, as well as any future Sites, Software or Services provided by Grammarly are governed by this Terms of Service and License Agreement (this “Agreement”).

 THIS IS A LEGALLY BINDING AGREEMENT.
 IF YOU DO NOT UNDERSTAND THIS AGREEMENT, OR DO NOT AGREE TO BE BOUND BY IT OR THE PRIVACY POLICY REFERENCED HEREIN, YOU MUST IMMEDIATELY LEAVE THE SITE AND YOU ARE NOT AUTHORIZED TO ACCESS OR USE ANY OF THE SERVICES OR SOFTWARE.
 BY ACCESSING OR USING THE SITE, SERVICES AND/OR SOFTWARE, YOU CONFIRM THAT YOU ARE AT LEAST 18 YEARS OLD (OR IF YOU ARE BETWEEN 13 AND 17 YEARS OLD, INCLUSIVE, THAT YOU ARE USING THE SITE, SERVICES AND/OR SOFTWARE ONLY WITH THE APPROVAL OF YOUR PARENT OR GUARDIAN), THAT YOU ARE LEGALLY ABLE TO ENTER INTO THIS AGREEMENT, AND THAT YOU HAVE READ, UNDERSTAND AND AGREE TO BE BOUND BY THIS AGREEMENT.

-If you are an individual paying subscriber, or are accessing the Site to use a Trial (as defined below) of the Services or Software, or are otherwise browsing the Site, this Agreement is between you, individually, and Grammarly.
+If you are an individual subscriber, or are accessing the Site to use a Trial (as defined below) of the Services or Software, or are otherwise browsing the Site, this Agreement is between you, individually, and Grammarly.

 If you are an employee, faculty member or student of a university, school or other entity or organization that has subscribed to the Services and Software (an “Enterprise Subscriber”), you are an “Authorized User” of your Enterprise Subscriber and (i) you represent that you have your Enterprise Subscriber’s permission and authority to use the Site, Services, Software and your Enterprise Subscriber’s “User Content” (as defined below) subject to this Agreement, (ii) this Agreement is an agreement between you, individually, and Grammarly, and (iii) your Enterprise Subscriber is jointly responsible for your use of the Site, Services and Software.

 If you are entering into this Agreement on behalf of an Enterprise Subscriber, you represent that you have the authority to bind the Enterprise Subscriber to this Agreement, in which case references to “you” in this Agreement shall mean the Enterprise Subscriber.
 If you do not have such authority, you must not accept this Agreement and may not use the Site, Software or Services.

 THIS AGREEMENT CONTAINS AN ARBITRATION AGREEMENT, WHICH WILL, WITH LIMITED EXCEPTIONS, REQUIRE YOU TO SUBMIT CLAIMS YOU HAVE AGAINST GRAMMARLY AND ITS LICENSORS AND ITS SUPPLIERS TO BINDING AND FINAL ARBITRATION.
 UNDER THE ARBITRATION AGREEMENT (1) YOU WILL ONLY BE PERMITTED TO PURSUE CLAIMS AGAINST GRAMMARLY AND ITS LICENSORS AND ITS SUPPLIERS ON YOUR OWN BEHALF, NOT AS A PLAINTIFF OR CLASS MEMBER IN ANY CLASS OR REPRESENTATIVE ACTION OR PROCEEDING, (2) YOU WILL ONLY BE PERMITTED TO SEEK RELIEF (INCLUDING MONETARY, INJUNCTIVE, AND DECLARATORY RELIEF) ON YOUR OWN BEHALF, AND (3) YOU ARE WAIVING YOUR RIGHT TO A JURY TRIAL AND YOUR RIGHT TO HAVE YOUR CLAIMS DECIDED BY A JUDGE OR JURY.

+Table of contents

+*   Licenses
+*   Registration and security
+*   Enterprise Subscriber responsibility for Authorized Users
+*   Fees, payment, and trial memberships
+*   Termination and refund policy
+*   Termination of Agreement with Enterprise Subscriber
+*   Access to Services
+*   Mobile Services
+*   User Content
+*   Changes to Services or Terms
+*   Links to third party sites
+*   Consent to receive email
+*   Data collection and privacy
+*   Ownership
+*   Indemnity
+*   Warranty disclaimers
+*   Limitation of liability
+*   Dispute resolution by binding arbitration
+*   General provisions
+*   Notice for California users

 Licenses

-If you are an individual subscriber: In consideration for your agreement to this Agreement and your payment of all applicable Fees (as defined below), Grammarly grants you a personal, limited, non-exclusive, non-sublicensable, non-transferable, revocable license to access and make use of the Site, the Services and the Software solely for your own personal purposes.
+If you are an individual subscriber: In consideration for your acceptance of this Agreement and your payment of all applicable Fees (as defined below), Grammarly grants you a personal, limited, non-exclusive, non-sublicensable, non-transferable, revocable license to access and use the Site, the Services and the Software solely for your own personal purposes.

 If you are an Enterprise Subscriber: In consideration for your agreement to this Agreement and your payment of all applicable Fees (as defined below), Grammarly grants you a limited, non-exclusive, non-sublicensable, non-transferable, revocable license to access and make use of the Site, the Services and the Software solely for your internal business purposes.
 In addition, you may permit such number of Authorized Users as has been agreed between you and Grammarly to access and make use of the Site, Services and Software.